graphistry/graphistry-cli/README.md

 ## Manual Install for Nvidia Environments, Including AWS

+NOTE: Managed Graphistry instances do not require any of these steps.

+**Get Graphistry container**

+Download the latest distribution from the [release list](https://graphistry.zendesk.com/hc/en-us/articles/360033184174-Enterprise-Releases) on the support site.

+If you were not already given an enterprise administrator account for the support site, please contact your Graphistry support staff.

 **Install Graphistry container**

 If `nvidia` is already your `docker info | grep Default` runtime: